andrewjbashford/GalvanizeCapstone/README.md

 <img src="powerpoint%20images/reddit_logo.png" height=15%  width=15%  alt="Reddit AMA">
 <img src="powerpoint%20images/reddit%20example.png" height=100%  width=100%  alt="Reddit AMA">

-Do Pitchfork's more critical fans have any basis to claim that Pitchfork has become more 'vanilla' over time?
+Do Pitchfork's more critical readers have any basis to claim that Pitchfork has become more 'vanilla' over time?

 I conducted statistical analysis on their **scoring methodology** and used natural language processing techniques on the **content of reviews** in search of evidence that **Pitchfork has measurably changed since they were acquired.**